websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Replace Wordy Clauses<sup>1</sup>

-Here’s a list of common wordy clauses people use, and their shorter replacements.
+Here’s a list of common wordy clauses people use and their shorter replacements.
 Again, this is an attempt to apply Rule 13 (Omit Needless Words).

 * whether or not = use whether by itself.
 You only need _or not_ if you mean “regardless of whether”
 * in actual fact = remove or use actually